BillyGeros94/EXCELPortfolio/README.md

    Johnson's sales were consistently below target, achieving 89% in January and 90% in February.
 Their performance is reflected in the total sales per employee, with Emily contributing
    $65,000 and Sara $52,000.

    Attendance data plays a key role in explaining these outcomes.
-John Smith worked all his available days in January and February, correlating with his exceptional sales performance.
-   Michael Brown also had good attendance, working 21 days in January and 22 in February.
+John Smith worked all his available days in January, correlating with his exceptional sales performance.
+Michael Brown also had good attendance, working 21 days in January.
 In contrast, Sara Johnson had the lowest attendance, with 19 days worked in January, which may have contributed to her lower sales performance.
-The daily sales per employee also show John Smith as the highest performer, generating $4,772.73 daily, while Sara lags behind at
-   $2,736.84 per day.
+The daily sales per employee also show John Smith as the highest performer, generating $4,772.73 daily, while Sara lags behind at $2,736.84 per day.

    The visual dashboard reinforces these findings, showing that the Sales department, which makes up 75% of the workforce, is the primary driver of revenue.
 Average sales per role indicate that Sales Managers generate the highest average, $52,500, followed by Marketing Executives at $41,000, and Sales Executives at $29,250.
 The total sales per employee chart